sgharms/website/source/guides/router_primer.md

 App.initialize();
 ```

+This will load cleanly, according to the console.
+Lamentably this is a rather
+visually dull site because no visual data has been wired up.
+We'll remedy that
+in a hurry.

 <!--- }}}2 -->

 Since this `ApplicationView` has no `template` attribute associated with it, it
+is desirable to add some *other* visual output to demonstrate that things are
-is hard to see that it is working.
-We can add `console.log` actions to the
+working.
+We can add `console.log` actions to the `enter` property of the
-`enter` property of the Ember.Routes (as specified in their superclass
+`Ember.Route`s (as specified in their superclass, [`Ember.State`][EmberState],'s
-`Ember.State`'s API documentation).
-Since we have no templates wired up to
+API documentation).

-present content to the browser, another tool to help comprehension of the router
+Another tool for providing output that confirms that our implementation of the
-works is to enable logging within the router.
-This is accomplished by setting
+router is correct is to enable logging of the router's decision process.
+To do
-the `enableLogging` property to `true` within the router.
-When the browser's
+so we set the `enableLogging` property to `true` within the router.
+When the
-debug console is open, the router will print helpful error messages beginning
+browser's debug console is open, the router will print helpful error messages
-with `STATEMANAGER`.
+beginning with `STATEMANAGER`.

 Lastly, as a point of formatting, when one to examines the Ember source one sees
 *liberal* use of vertical whitespace.
 Just as vertical whitespace helps